 1 | OculusSetup.exe;OculusClient.exe;OVRServiceLauncher.exe;OVRServer_x64.exe;OculusVR.exe;OculusCompatCheck.exe;CompatToolCommandLine.exe;OculusLogGatherer.exe;OVRLibrarian.exe;oculus-driver.exe;OVRLibraryService.exe;oculus-overlays.exe;OVRRedistributableInstaller.exe; |

-Fill the above content into the Application
+Fill in the above content in the Application

 DeviceType | r.ScreenPercentage |